ryanstraight/academic/content/post/2021-03-21-stream-deck-for-teaching/index.en.markdown

 ## Specifics

-While a lot of the actions listed above are great, most of them are really just for me and making my life easier.
+While a lot of the actions listed above are great, most of them are really just for me and making my life easier, not necessarily for teaching.
 Below, I’ll demonstrate the different specific actions that are most useful in an online teaching or remote work situation.

 ### Control Zoom